vlsi/mat-calcite-plugin/README.md

 Heap schema
 -----------

+    heap (default schema)
+    +- java (sub-schema name)
+       +- util (sub-schema name)
+          +- HashMap (table name).
+             This "table" would return all the instances of java.util.HashMap without subclasses +- instanceof
+       +- java
+          +- util
+             +- HashMap (table name).
+                This would return HashMap instances as well as subclass instances (e.g. LinkedHashMap) +- "java.util.HashMap" (table name)
+       This can be used as alternative.
+    +- ThreadStackFrames (table name)
+       Returns thread stack traces and local variable info

 ### Each java class maps to a table.
 The table lists instances without subclasses
  For instance: "java.lang.Object", "java.lang.String"